 - Click the pump number on the app followed by the amount of petrol in RM you want to purchase.
 The app will communicate with the Petrol station.

 - Start filling up petrol in your car.
 Once done, you’ll get a receipt and Mesra reward points automatically.

 Benefits of using Setel as compared to just paying using your credit card:

 - Identity Theft: There have been several cases where thieves install credit card skimmers at the petrol pump.
-So when you swipe your card, they have stolen your card info and purchase things with your card.
 By using the app, you won’t expose your card to any of that.

-- 1 less card to carry: You don’t have to bring your Mesra reward card everywhere. as you can link your account with the app.
+- One less card to keep: You don’t have to bring your Mesra reward card everywhere.
+Your Mesra account is linked to your app.

 - Easy points redemption: You can make an instant rewards point to cash redemption on the spot with the app.

 Verdict: Although it is tedious to have yet another app, I think the benefits outweigh the inconvenience on this one.
 I will rate this as a smart financial move.

 What needs to be Improved in the E-Wallet Ecosystem in Malaysia

 I see 2 main problems with the current E-Wallets in Malaysia: